NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 ## Getting configuration changes released

 1. Create a PR with the required changes.
-Submit for review and merge into your release branch (or `develop` if you did not need to create a release branch).
+Submit for review and merge into the release branch (or `develop` if you did not need to create a release branch).

 2. Tag the nhsapp repo in your release branch with the new patch version e.g.